 Dockery revealed that filming had begun back in September with an Instagram post showing the clapboard for the film’s first take.
 “And…we’re off 🎬@downtonabbey_official,” she captioned a black-and-white image of a monitor with a blurry background appearing to feature the servants’ quarters, Mrs. Hughes (Phyllis Logan), and Carson.

 Editor’s note: This article was originally published Sept.
-19, 2018, and has been updated to reflect new information as a result of EW’s exclusive first-look coverage of the Downton Abbey film.
+19, 2018, and has been updated to reflect new information.